 Those with hard biting forces and broad smiles are usually recommended a high noble gold framework under a layered porcelain shell.
 This allows for supreme esthetics and superior occlusal force to withstand the magnitude of the bite.
-With artistic detail, Dr. Koeppel and his team of master ceramists creates breathtaking smile line PFM (porcelain fused to metal) bridges that appear to be natural teeth, matching the others flawlessly, however always when possible Koeppel Dental Group – A Dental365 Company will choose not to use metal.
+With artistic detail, Dr. Koeppel and his team of master ceramists creates breathtaking smile line PFM (porcelain fused to metal) bridges that appear to be natural teeth, matching the others flawlessly, however always when possible Koeppel Dental Group will choose not to use metal.

 When it comes to esthetics, nothing beats all porcelain.
 Dr. Koeppel uses the Lava, zirconia and E-max brand porcelain to allow for some natural light and translucency to appear in the teeth, making it the choice for esthetically driven treatment plans.
 Also, patients who have the unusual ability to taste the metallic components of dental restoration products are evaluated for porcelain bridge treatment.

 Lasers are used to accelerate whitening processes, remove diseased tissue, and sometimes remove cavities from teeth!
 Dr. Koeppel can perform many services with his in-office laser that saves his patients time and money.
 The procedures are in many cases more comfortable than traditional surgery.